-Following the start of instruction, University Scheduling sends a list of course sections to department chairs.
+Following the start of instruction, Academic Services sends a list of course sections to department chairs.
 Chairs confirm if there are any sections on the list that should not be open for evaluation, and to return the list by the due date.
 Sections open for evaluation during the evaluation period based on the list returned by the chair.

 Two weeks before the end of instruction, the evaluation period begins.
 Students may submit evaluation responses in GET Self-Service until the last day of instruction, after which evaluations are closed.

 Evaluation prompts are based on the Procedures for the Administration of Student Opinion Surveys outlined in Faculty Handbook Appendix M.

 Individual student responses are provided to the instructor in GET Self-Service.
 Instructors may view responses to their courses using the following instructions: